danishkhan/renee-site/views/index.md

 You can easily consume chaining yourself, if you want to implement your own routing methods.
 Find out [more](/chaining)!

+### Subclassing for great justice

+Not happy with what Renee gives you?
+You can easily subclass to define whatever you need.

+    :::ruby
+    class MyApp < Renee::Application
+      app {
+        path('justice/great').get.for_great_justice!
+        halt 404, "justice not found"
+      }

+      def for_great_justice!
+        halt "for great justice!"
+      end
+    end

+    run MyApp

 ## Getting started

 ### Installation